Centennial High baseball player killed in fiery multi-vehicle crash in Burleson

 Burleson school officials noted district counselors would be on campus to assist students and faculty members.

-Holder wanted parents to be alert for reactions by students on the traumatic incident that occurred Wednesday afternoon and offered some responses to distressed students such as “I know ... it just seems unbelievable” and “It is especially hard when there are many unanswered questions.”
+Holder wanted parents to be alert for reactions by students to the traumatic incident that occurred Wednesday afternoon and offered some responses to distressed students such as, “I know ... it just seems unbelievable” and “It is especially hard when there are many unanswered questions.”

 “You and your student are important to our school community and we will support each other through this.
 If you feel your child needs to speak with a counselor at any time, please do not hesitate to call or email our counseling team or campus administrators,” Holder wrote in the letter.
 “We are keeping Dawson’s family in our thoughts and prayers.”